elmahio/documentation/docs/elmah-io-apps-teams.md

+---
+title: Integrate elmah.io with Microsoft Teams
+description: Notify your team when new errors are introduced in production.
+With the elmah.io app for Microsoft Teams time from introducing a bug to fix is heavily reduced.
+---

 # Install Microsoft Teams App for elmah.io

 To install the integration with Microsoft Teams, go to teams and click the *Store* menu item.
 Search for "elmah.io" and click the app: